bitweft/bitweft.github.io/_posts/2020-04-14-privilege.md

 After interacting with a few more villagers, Maya and Sarah take their leave.
 Follow them to their car, the kids wave goodbye.

-Back in the car, Sarah asks, “One and half hours journey back home now.
-Do you think the visit was worth the time?”.
+Back in the car, Sarah asks, “We have a one and half long hours journey back home now.
+Do you think this visit was worth it?”.
 “Definitely”, says Maya.
 “It surprises me how people can be content with so little.
-Makes me wonder why privileged people like us always complain of not having enough.”
+Makes me wonder why privileged people like us always complain about not having enough.”

-With a cunning look on her face, she continues, “You and I visiting their village and even eating at their home is good enough I guess.
-They won’t ask for anything more now, would they?”
+With a cunning look on her face, she continues, “In my opinion, they will not hesitate to support you.”
-“No, they won’t”, says a poker faced aunt Sarah.
+“That's right”, says a poker faced aunt Sarah.
 “Victory in the coming election will definitely be ours.”

-When they reach home, Maya's uncle surprises her with a black forest cake to celebrate her birthday.
+On arriving at the main entrance of their building, Sarah and Maya step out of the car and head home.
+The chauffeur proceeds to park the car at the designated spot.

+Back home, Maya spots a half kilo black forest birthday cake on the dining table.
+Her uncle, with a broad smile says, "A small surprise for my dear niece!"
 “Thank you uncle.
-But, did you not know I don’t like black forest cakes?”, she says.
+But, did you not know I don’t like black forest cakes?”, she laughs.

-A short moment of silence passes before Sarah says, “Not a problem, dear.
-I’ll have the maid go downstairs to buy you a fruit cake”.
+A calm Sarah says, "I'll arrange for something else".

+When the chauffeur arrives at their door to return the car key, Sarah instructs him to drive their maid to the bakery and back so that she can buy Maya a fruit cake.
+The chauffeur acts as instructed in deep contemplative silence.